Jay-Way/ether-gas-react/README.md

 This is a simple educational webapp, supposed to highlight the differences in gas cost between Ethereum L1 and L2.

+## Disclaimer

+The gas calculation for L2 might be incorrect or not accurate.
+I want to try and come up with a more accurate calculation method, like saving past gas fee per transaction type in a backend and taking that fo a calculation basis.

+The main point of the app is to bring across the difference in gas price for L1 <> L2, so the calculations don't have to be perfectly accurate.

 ## TODOs

 - Add translation file, i118n etc. with language selector